 The Elastic Risk Approach to Expense Management

 The expense report as we know it is obsolete.
-There was a time, before accounting software or Excel, when the easiest way to submit receipts to the finance team was to tape them to pieces of paper and submit them in batches.
+There was a time, before accounting software, when the easiest way to submit receipts to the finance team was to tape them to pieces of paper and submit them in batches.
 When manual processing was the only option, a workflow based on expense reports made sense.

-Since then, T&E processing has gone digital.
+Since then, expense reporting has gone digital.
 Software is better at submitting and reviewing expenses than humans ever were.
 Yet for some reason, expense reports are still around, clogging up workflows.

 It’s time to fix that.
-A new method of reviewing and approving expenses uses intelligent automation to create, review, and report on expenses — and it works entirely free of the clunky old expense report.
+A new method of reviewing and approving expenses uses automation to create, review, and report on expenses—and it works entirely free of the clunky old expense report.
 It’s called the elastic risk approach.
-Here’s how it can transform your T&E processing.
+Here’s how it can transform your expense management.

 Expense reports are creating problems